cirosantilli/china-dictatorship/FAQ.md

 This might be a bad law that should be changed.

+It was perfectly legal for Nazis to kill Jews.
+Does it make that right?

 ### FLG is a (fake|evil) religion

 Similar to the question: does God exist?